 - Reinstallation of collections.

-- Public programs such as lectures and symposia.
+- Public programming such as workshops, lectures and symposia, or other outreach activities.

 - Education and related activities for youth, adults, intergenerational groups, and schools.
 (If your project is for youth, see "Choosing the Right Discipline for Youth Projects" to help you in your discipline selection.)